magomimmo/modern-cljs/doc/tutorial-17.md

 On the other hand, the syntax of the `[[:label (attr= :for "price")]]` selector is going to select any `label` wich has a `for` attribute valued to `"price"` (i.e. conjunction rule) and this is what we want.
-So, To activate the conjunction rule, we need to put the whole selector in a nested vector.
+So, to activate the conjunction rule, we need to put the whole selector in a nested vector.
 Let's see if it works.

 ```clj